Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Methods

 \subsection{Model Problem 1: N dimensional Poisson Equation}

 As a first model problem to illustrate the methodology, we consider the Poisson equation:

-where the source $f$ is in $L^2(\Omega)$ and the source data $u_D$ is assumed to be sufficiently regular.
-To define the weak formulation for~\eqref{eqn:model_prob1}, multiply both sides with a test function $v$ in $L^2(\Omega)$ and integrate over $\Omega$:
+where the source $f$ is in $L^2(\Omega)$ and the source data $u_D$ is assumed to be sufficiently regular. ~\one{Now we will briefly derive the finite element formulation using the Galerkin approach and the product basis.
+Note, that this derivation is not new and similar derivations can be found in the literature such as the work from Banks~\cite{Bank1978} for example.
+The derivation is included so it is clear how to implement in an algorithm as well as how the ideas of using tensor product elements will apply to more complex cases.} To define the weak formulation for~\eqref{eqn:model_prob1}, multiply both sides with a test function $v$ in $L^2(\Omega)$ and integrate over $\Omega$:

 Integrating by parts on the left side (assuming Dirichlet boundary conditions on entire boundary) gives the following weak formulation\matt{: find $u \in \UU$ such that}

 where the function space $\VV$ is the Hilbert space with zero trace on the boundary $H^1_0(\Omega)$ and $\UU$ is $\VV$ with a finite energy lift on the boundary so that the Dirichlet condition $u=u_D$ is satisfied.
 The weak formulation in~\eqref{eq:weak_form}, and its corresponding discretization is known to be well posed, see, e.g.,~\cite{becker1981finite}.